-Religious Liberty and the role played by Virginia Baptists, past and present, is the emphasis of the VBHS Annual Meeting set for 7:30 p.m., Tuesday, May 16 at River Road Church, Baptist, at the corner of River and Ridge Roads in Richmond.
-Dr. Amanda Tyler, the new executive director of the Baptist Joint Committee for Religious Liberty headquartered in Washington, D.C., will be the featured speaker.
-Fred Anderson, executive director of the VBHS and the Center for Baptist Heritage & Studies, will tell the story of the struggle for religious liberty in the 1700s in a message entitled "The Rusty Lock & Key."
-The surviving Virginia Baptist churches from the 18th century will be recognized.
-The program is free and open to the public.
-VBHS members have received notice of a dinner offered by reservation only at 6 p.m. at the church.
-Others may make a reservation - space is limited - by sending a check for $20 per reservation to VBHS, P.O.
-Box 34, University of Richmond, VA 23173.
-An extra-added feature of the Annual Meeting will be a mini-concert by Dr. Bob Gallagher on the church's newly-restored organ.
+Religious Liberty and the role played by Virginia Baptists, past and present, was the emphasis of the VBHS Annual Meeting held on May 16 at River Road Church, Baptist in Richmond.
+Dr. Amanda Tyler, executive director of the Baptist Joint Committee for Religious Liberty headquartered in Washington, D.C., was the featured speaker.
+Fred Anderson, executive director of the VBHS and the Center for Baptist Heritage & Studies, told the story of the struggle for religious liberty in the 1700s in a message entitled "The Rusty Lock & Key."
+The surviving Virginia Baptist churches from the 18th century were recognized.

 The Virginia Baptist Register #55, 2016, carries the special title of One Man & His Family and gives the story of the remarkable James Thomas, Jr. and members of his family.
 Thomas was Richmond, Virginia's first millionaire and a generous Baptist to many worthy causes.
 Also included will be the World War I letters of one of his grandsons as well as a collection of stunning photographs taken by one of his granddaughters, showing late 19th century life.
 Send a check for $26 including s&h and tax and request that #55 be sent to you.
 Send your check and request to VBHS, P.O.
 Box 34, University of Richmond, VA 23173.